matthewsides/ZSL-Green-House-Menace/README.md

-consist of developing an application based on  client requirements written in the given brief and Team Roles-
+consist of developing an application based on  client requirements written in the given brief and

+Team Roles-

+The roles listed next to each group member below are their primary roles, however due to the fluidity and flexability of the group the roles were interchangable with certain group members taking on secondary roles either to allieveate pressure on another group member or due to completion of their tasks.
+This structure and method is further supported, due to the application of SCRUM, (an agile framework that places empahasis on software development)  as the group took on a different composition than a tradiitonal waterfall project, allowing the team to be corss functional, enabling effective team collaboration.

- Luke.S - Team Leader
+ Luke.S - Team Leader / Scrum Master

-  Sam - Scrum Master
+  Sam - Product Owner

- Luke.B - Graphics Designer
+ Luke.B - Lead Graphics Designer

  Matthew.S - Lead Programmer

- Joe.W -
+ Joe.W - Developer

 ### Aims and Objectives [1.4]